-Though the 6-Series convertible shares a platform with BMW's unassuming 5-Series sedan, you'd be hard pressed to tell that by looking at its shapely exterior.
+Though the 6 Series convertible shares a platform with BMW's last-generation 5 Series, you'd be hard pressed to tell that by looking at its shapely exterior.
 Well-balanced proportions and graceful surface detailing give the convertible an understated yet subtly muscular look that will likely still look fresh 20 years down the line.

 Simplicity of design and opulence of material quality are the defining characteristics of the interior.
 A minimalist instrument panel serves up all of the vital information the driver needs - nothing more, nothing less - while BMW's iDrive infotainment system keeps the number of secondary controls down to a manageable level.

 This straightforwardness contributes greatly to ease of use and also focuses attention on the supple leather upholstery, delicate French stitching and impressive wood or aluminum trim that adorns the cabin.